Top 10 Memorable Moments

 Patagonia – Judith Wesley

-Patagonia is full of WOW moments.
+Patagonia in Argentina is full of WOW moments.
 One of these was visiting the Patagonian Desert – the last stronghold of the guanaco, the Patagonian fox and the elusive cougar.
 Hiking up to the viewing points to see the giant condors soaring above was unreal.
 The foodie in me revelled in the wonderful seafood (I couldn’t believe the size of the crabs!), the local favourite – salmon and cheese bake, the German-style cakes, and of course the Pisco aperitif and a smooth Malbec on a cold night goes down a treat!
 If you get the chance, take a cruise through the glaciers and fjords, walk through the beech forests and top it all off with a visit to Cape Horn.

 Madagascar – Tony O’Callaghan